mikael-ros/profile-card/readme.md

 > [!TIP]
 > Don't forget to change the SVG height and width at the top of the file, or it might either be too large or get cut off.
 Also set the ``language-card`` height.

 ---

-## 👥️ Contributing

-Feel free to contribute, though I would prefer you not change the contents of the list in this repository as the SVG hosted here is used on my profile.

----